Climate-Invariant Machine Learning: Introduction

 \subsection{Problem Definition}

-Our main contribution is to transform the emulated mapping within the ML framework from a mapping that changes with climate, here referred to as ``brute-force'', to a mapping that approximately remains constant across climates, here referred to as ``climate-invariant''.
-Inspired by invariants in physics and self-similarity in fluid mechanics, we change the emulated mapping from ``brute-force'' to ``climate-invariant'' by rescaling the input and output vectors so that their distributions do not shift across climates (see Fig~\ref{f1}).
+Our scientific contribution is to transform a mapping constructed using the original data's features, henceforth referred to as ``raw-data'' mapping, into a mapping that remains nearly constant across climates, here referred to as ``climate-invariant''.
+Inspired by invariants in physics and self-similarity in fluid mechanics \cite{ling2016machine}, we make the ML-emulated mapping climate-invariant by transforming the input and output vectors so that their distributions shift minimally across different climates (see Fig~\ref{f1}).

-We demonstrate the utility of this framework by adapting several ML \textit{closures of subgrid-scale atmospheric thermodynamics} (i.e., large-scale thermodynamic tendencies resulting from subgrid convection, radiation, and turbulence) so that they generalize better across climates.
+We demonstrate this framework's utility by adapting ML closures of subgrid atmospheric thermodynamics (i.e., coarse-scale thermodynamic tendencies resulting from subgrid convection, radiation, gravity waves, and turbulence) so that they generalize better across climates.
 The motivation for this application is two-fold.
-First, purely physically-based \textit{subgrid closures} remain one of the largest sources of error in Earth system models \citep{randall2003,Bony2015, Schneider2017}.
-While ML-based closures have emerged as a promising alternative to traditional semi-empirical models \citep{gentine2021deep}, they lack robustness \citep{brenowitz2020interpreting,ott2020fortran} and, as discussed earlier, usually fail to generalize across climates \citep{o2018using,rasp2018deep,beucler2020towards}.
-Second, \textit{atmospheric thermodynamic processes} are directly affected by global temperature changes, e.g. in response to anthropogenically-forced climate change \citep{forster2021earth}.
-Therefore, predicting subgrid thermodynamics in a warm climate with a ML model trained in a cold climate leads to very apparent failure modes \citep{beucler2020towards} that we can transparently tackle.
+First, purely physically-based \textit{subgrid closures} remain one of the largest sources of uncertainties in Earth system models \cite{randall2003,Bony2015, Schneider2017}.
+While ML-based closures have emerged as a promising alternative to traditional semi-empirical models \cite{gentine2021deep}, they lack robustness \cite{brenowitz2020interpreting,ott2020fortran} and, as discussed earlier, usually fail to generalize across climates \cite{o2018using,rasp2018deep,beucler2020towards}.
+Second, atmospheric thermodynamic processes are directly affected by global temperature changes, e.g., in response to anthropogenically-forced climate change \cite{forster2021earth}.
+Therefore, predicting subgrid thermodynamics in a warm climate with an ML model trained in a cold climate leads to very apparent failure modes \cite{beucler2020towards} that we can transparently tackle.

-In mathematical terms, our goal is to build a ``climate-invariant'' mapping between the input vector $\boldsymbol{x} $ representing the large-scale ($\approx$100km) thermodynamic state:

-and the output vector $\boldsymbol{y} $ representing the large-scale thermodynamic tendencies due to explicitly-resolved convection and parameterized radiative transfer at the $\sim $1km-scale, as well as parameterized turbulent mixing: